“Dear Orna and Matthew,

 “I should marry him, he’ll never cheat.”

-“I should marry him, _____(fill in the blank) _____.
+“I should marry him, _____(fill in the blank) _____.”

-Wanting what we cannot have is appealing to authors and screenplay writers as their job is to create a dramatic and compelling storyline.
+Wanting what you cannot have is appealing to authors and screenplay writers as their job is to create a dramatic and compelling storyline.
 The idea of star-crossed lovers goes back even further in time than Shakespeare’s Romeo And Juliet.

-Our entire society is obsessed with the notion that romance is equal to overcoming obstacles and drama.
+Society is obsessed with the notion that romance is equal to overcoming obstacles and drama.
 This couldn’t be further from what is truly romantic.

 Dating is a selection process that most people have no clue how to utilize for a great advantage.